 There are a variety of cyber attacks that can strike you, and being aware of them is an important factor in being able to prevent them.
 Some are more likely to hit small businesses, due to lower risk, and higher chance of financial gain.
 Ransomware is a prime example of this type of attack.
 Ransomware is a type of malware attack that holds your data hostage in exchange for a ransom, usually paid in cryptocurrency in order to be untraceable.
 As a small business, you will pay the ransom fee more often than not, being likely unprepared for this type of attack.

-Other common types of attack include phishing attempts, malware attacks, DDoS attacks and watering hole attack.
+Other common types of attacks include phishing attempts, malware attacks, DDoS attacks, and watering hole attacks.
 Attackers will often disguise these malicious links within emails or trusted websites.
 One of the primary ways you can prevent these cyber attacks is to know what you’re looking for, and ensure that your employees are educated on the topic and take responsibility for cyber security as well.

 Many types of attack aim to take advantage of structural weaknesses in your operating system, or software.
 This is usually doable when businesses don’t have their systems running on the latest updates and patches.
 This is an easy step to take that helps manage cyber security for small businesses.